 Are there any alternatives to surgery?

 You can sometimes control the hernia with a truss (padded support belt) or simply leave it alone.
-It will not go away without an operation.
+It will not get better without surgery.

-The operation is performed under a general anaesthetic and usually takes about half an hour (less than an hour for a repair to both sides).
+The operation is performed under a general anaesthetic and usually takes about 30 minutes (less than an hour for a repair to both sides).

 What complications can happen?